BradWBeer/clinch/README.md

 ### Shaders

 Shaders are the compiled output from text-based vertex and fragment shaders.
 They require a name, vertex shader source code, fragment shader source code, a list of uniforms and a list of attributes.
-Vertices and index buffers need not be specified if you are using them.
+Vertices and index buffers need not be specified if you are not using them.

 ### Entities

-Entities are what are rendered and are also a subclass of node.
+Entities are the rendered items.
 They bring together the shader, buffers, textures, attributes and uniforms and transforms together into something which can be rendered on the screen.
 A shader and a (currently) an index buffer is required although they would be useless without at least one vertex buffer.
-Each member of values can be either an :attribute, :uniform or :vertices.
+Each member of the VALUES slot can be either an :attribute, :uniform or :vertices.

 ### Viewports

 An application can have several viewports.
 As CLinch does not force any particular windowing implementation, it can not have a window class.
-Once your window is set up, however, you can use the viewport handle drawing an area on screen.
+Once your window is set up, however, you can use the viewport handle for drawing an area on screen.
 The most common children the cameras, which will be rendered in order unless then are not enabled.

 ### Pipelines

 A pipeline is a series of commands which create the scene with every call.
-Generally they clear the screen, render the root node and sorting items into the proper sequence.
+Generally they clear the screen, render the root node and sort items into the proper sequence.
 Unlike Horde3D, any set of Lisp can be used.
 Usually there is only one pipeline per viewport or application.